evancolewright/blog/content/_index.md

 title = "Home"
 +++

-# Hi, I'm Evan!
+# Hi, I'm Evan! 👋

 I'm a **software engineer** adept in a wide range of technologies and stacks.
 I absolutely love learning new tech and solving difficult problems along the way.
-I'm also an **enthusiast** of early Christianity and enjoy reading and studying the Gospels and history surrounding the earliest Christians.

-#### Check out my bookshelf [here](/bookshelf)!
+I'm also an **enthusiast** of early Christianity and enjoy [reading](/bookshelf) and studying the Gospels and history surrounding the earliest Christians.

 ---